-We seek to build large dam because the water reservoirs created by dams not only suppress floods but also provide water for activities such as irrigation, human consumption, industrial use, aquaculture, harnessing the hydroelectric power and navigability.
-The three major problems in building the large dams are
+We seek to build large dam because the water reservoirs created by dams not only suppress floods but also provide water for activities such as irrigation, human consumption, industrial use, aquaculture, harnessing hydroelectric power and navigability.
+The three major problems in building large dams are:

-(b) In schools, there is extensive use of pens, colour pens etc. Students can be told to either use ink-pens or use refils for ball-pens — Reuse.
+(b) In schools, there is extensive use of pens, colour pens etc. Students can be told to either use ink pens or use refills for ball-pens — Reuse.

 Students can carry their food in steel boxes instead of plastic boxes.
 Even water can be carried in steel flasks.

-Sustainable management is essential to maintain the quality of environment and also to ensure their availability continuously, even for future generation.
+Sustainable management is essential to maintain the quality of the environment and also to ensure their availability continuously, even for the future generation.

 Out of reuse and recycle, reuse is a better practice, as it can be done again and again without involving any input whereas recycle requires some energy, and thus preferable.

 Q6. (a) Water is an elixir of life, a very important natural resource.
 Your Science teacher wants you to prepare a plan for a formative assessment activity, “How to save water, the vital natural resource.”
 Write any two ways that you will suggest to bring awareness in your neighbourhood, on ‘how to save water.’